Backup each node.

 vtysh -c "show openfabric topology"

-systemctl restart networking # May take up to 1 minute over SSH.
+# Restart Networking; may take up to 1 minute over SSH.

 reboot